ipikuka/recma-mdx-change-imports/README.md

 **Use this plugin to enable direct asset URL resolution in MDX documents.**

-This plugin allows you to transform asset and media imports with relative paths into string URLs, ensuring they resolve correctly in the compiled MDX output.
+**`recma-mdx-change-imports`** transforms relative paths into string URLs for asset/media imports, ensuring they are correctly resolved in the compiled MDX output.

-**It resolves the relative path of assets using the give option `pathname`.**
+**It resolves asset relative paths using the provided `pathname` option.**

+Assume the option `pathname` is `data/articles`.

 For example, it transforms: